Wyoming upsets Missouri 37-31 behind Chambers, Valladay

 LARAMIE, Wyo.
+(AP) — Boise State has long carried the banner for the Mountain West Conference in head-to-head battles against the mighty Power Five teams.
+On Saturday night, fellow Mountain West member Wyoming made a statement of its own, upsetting Missouri of the Southeastern Conference 37-31.

-(AP) — Quarterback Sean Chambers rushed for 120 yards and a touchdown, Xazavian Valladay had 118 yards rushing and a score and Wyoming upset Missouri 37-31 in a season opener on Saturday night.
+Quarterback Sean Chambers rushed for 120 yards and a touchdown, Xazavian Valladay had 118 yards rushing and a score to lead Wyoming (1-0).

-It was the second upset win on the day by a Mountain West Conference team against a Southeastern Conference member.
 Earlier Saturday, Boise State beat Florida State 36-31 in Tallahassee, Florida.

 Chambers averaged 10 yards on each of his 12 rushing attempts.
 He also completed 6 of 16 passes for 92 yards for a Wyoming team that took advantage of three Missouri turnovers while giving up 537 yards to the Tigers.